MarcToussaint/optimization-course/README.md

 git submodule init
 git submodule update

-make -j1 installUbuntuAll  # calls sudo apt-get install; you can always interrupt
+make -j1 printUbuntuAll    # for your information: what the next step will install make -j1 installUbuntuAll  # calls sudo apt-get install; you can always interrupt

 mkdir build